How to Stream on Twitch: The Definitive Guide to Twitch Live Streaming

 If you want people to care about your streams, creating good content is a good place to start.
 Your content should either provide value or entertainment to your viewers if you want people to keep coming back for more.

-Consistency is absolutely key for building a loyal Twitch following and getting your viewing hours up.
+Consistency is key to building a loyal Twitch following and getting your viewing hours up.
 This doesn’t mean you need to steam every single day, but you should create a general schedule and stick with it.

 It will likely take time to build your following, so stay consistent, even if it feels fruitless in the beginning.
 If you give up too soon, you’ll never see the success that you originally set out for.